Marde's Blog

 Which Daffodils to Use?

-The large trumpet daffodils such as Dutch Master, Unsurpassable, and others may not be as long lived as Mediterrean types such as Thalia, a Triandrus type, or Trevithian which is a Jonquil type with grassy foliage rather than the straps of the classic daffodils.
-They are also fragrant and will return reliably in future years.
-They are used in warm weather areas, and are called “naturalizing” in some areas of the southern United States as they re-bloom in following years.
+The large trumpet daffodils such as Dutch Master, Unsurpassable, and others may not be as long lived as Mediterrean types.
+These include the Thalia, a Triandrus type, or Trevithian which is a Jonquil type with grassy foliage rather than the straps of the classic daffodils.
+They are also fragrant and will return reliably in future years and are used in warm weather areas.
+They are called “naturalizing” in some areas of the southern United States as they re-bloom in following years.

-I have found a pleasing combination to be Scarlet O’Hara, Ice Follies, and Salome as the latter blooms later than the other two and extends the blooming time.
+On my daffodil hill, I have found a pleasing combination to be Scarlet O’Hara, Ice Follies, and Salome.
+The latter blooms later than the other two and extends the blooming time.
 The colors of the three are yellow with orange cup, white with flat yellow cup which fades to cream, and white with a yellow/peach trumpet becoming more peach with age then fading.

-Dig a hole about 9-12” deep or deeper if the ground is flat and plant a group of about 5-7 with the bulbs about 1 ½ inches apart, not touching.
+Dig a hole about 9-12” deep or deeper if the ground is flat.
+Plant a group of about 5-7 with the bulbs about 1 ½ inches apart, not touching.

 Cover with the excavated earth and move to the next hole.
-The fall rains will take care of the moisture and they will rest happily until they receive moisture with which to start their growth.
+The fall rains will take care of the moisture.
+They will rest happily until they receive moisture with which to start their growth.

 Recent Post …